Introduction to Talend Open Studio

 - txt will have records that contain talend.

 - txt will have records that have other names.

 - Built-in means you should set schema or details for connecting to a database every time.

 - The repository comes in handy to save the details in the metadata so that you can reuse the same details every time without manually entering details every time.
-In metadata, you can save file schema, database connections, Hadoop connection, hive connection, s3 connection and many more.
+You can save file schema, database connections, Hadoop connection, hive connection, s3 connection, and many more in metadata.